GalSim-developers/GalSim/docs/install_pip.rst

 you may need to install it separately.
 See section 3 below for more details about how to do this.

-Fianlly, a version of Eigen can be installed by pip, but you might prefer to install this manually.
+Finally, a version of Eigen can be installed by pip, but you might prefer to install this manually.
 See section 4 below for more details.

 Installing Python Dependencies